Out of the Darkness

 Limited edition archival pigment prints

-This series, Out of the Darkness, provides an intelligent way of initiating a discussion on the tragedies of random violence without the use of representational graphic imagery.
-In these images, we see beyond the chaos and destruction and find a way to reconnect with ourselves, with each other and with our living spaces.
+This series provides an intelligent way of initiating a discussion on the tragedies of random violence with the use of representational imagery.
+In this collection, we see beyond the chaos and destruction and find a way to reconnect with ourselves, with each other and with our living spaces.

 Each piece is titled by the city and the date of the event.
 It is up to the viewer to discover the connections.